Thórsmörk – Útigönguhöfði and Hvannárgil canyon

 Steep mountains and deep canyons

 Like the Laugavegur, the Fimmvörðuháls route is very popular and it can get pretty crowded on the track in the summer.
-The Útigönguhöfði route is less well-known (and perhaps slightly discouraging due to its intimidating steepness…)
+The Útigönguhöfði route is less well-known, and perhaps slightly discouraging due to its intimidating steepness…

 Útigönguhöfði upper path.
 Yes, it’s steep…

-Panoramic views over the entire valley of Thórsmörk
+Panoramic views over Thórsmörk

-The top of Útigönguhöfði is a surprisingly flat plateau, covered with mossy sections and decorated with bizarrely shaped rocks & boulders sticking out on the sides.
-And it offers some of the best views in Thórsmörk.
+The top of Útigönguhöfði is a surprisingly flat plateau, covered with mossy areas and decorated with bizarrely shaped rocks & boulders sticking out on the sides.

 View from the top into the valley of Thórsmörk.

-View to Katla from Útigönguhöfði, Þórsmörk, Iceland
+View to Katla from Útigönguhöfði, Thórsmörk, Iceland.

 View towards Katla and Mýrdalsjökull glacier.